 Checks.
 The trustee is not authorized to "hold" a check for a taxpayer until sufficient funds are in the account upon which it is drawn.
 All public funds received by the trustee are to be deposited into that official's bank account within three days after receipt.12Trustees accepting checks may encounter problems with nonpayment.
 If these checks are not paid, the taxpayer is still liable for the tax as well as all legal penalties and interest.13A "bad" check may be pursued under the civil provisions14 or the criminal provisions15of the Code but not under both provisions.
 An official who receives a "bad" check may contact the office of the district attorney.
 If a check is not duly paid, most trustees void the receipt and proceed as if no check were tendered.

 Credit Cards.
 County officials or entities may receive payment by credit card or debit card for any public taxes collected.
-The entity or official collecting payment by credit or debit card must collect a processing fee in an amount equal to the fee charged by the third party processor for processing the payment, but not exceeding 5 percent of the amount of the payment.
-The amount or percentage of the processing fee must be stated on the notice sent to the person owing the tax.
-This processing fee may be waived, however, with approval of the county legislative body.
+Any municipal or county entity or officer collecting payment by credit card or debit card shall set and collect a processing fee in an amount that is equal to the amount paid the third party processor for processing the payment.
+Such processing fee may be waived by approval of the governing body.
 If payment is not honored by the credit card company or the entity upon which a debit card payment is drawn, the county entity or official may collect a service charge in the same amount charged for the collection of a check drawn on an account with insufficient funds.16

 Date of Receipt.
 Any tax payment which is transmitted by U.S. mail to the trustee is deemed filed and received on the date on the postmark, or if the postmark is illegible, erroneous, or omitted, on the date the payment was mailed, as established by the sender by competent evidence.
 Also, if the payment is postmarked no more than 24 hours subsequent to the last date for timely payment of taxes, it shall be accepted as if timely filed.17